-- In the case of a JV between a foreign investor and a Myanmar citizen in a restricted activity, the foreign ownership ratio may be proposed according to a ratio to be prescribed in the Rules.
-The law no longer specifies that the foreign investor must supply a minimum of 35% of the capital of the JV.
+- In the case of a joint venture between a foreign investor and a Myanmar citizen in a restricted activity, the foreign ownership ratio may be proposed according to a ratio to be prescribed in the Rules.
+The law no longer specifies that the foreign investor must supply a minimum of 35 percent of the capital of the joint venture.

 - The law imposes duties on foreign investors, which should be carefully reviewed before any investment is made.

-- A 5-year tax holiday is included, as expected.
+- A five-year tax holiday is included, as expected.
 Other forms of tax relief may be available.

 - Where the foreign investment is in the high-tech sector, foreign companies are required to hire local employees with the relevant skills.
-Locals must make up at least 25% of the workforce in the first two years, 50% in the next two years and 75% in the third two-year period.
+Locals must make up at least 25 percent of the workforce in the first two years, 50 percent in the next two years and 75 percent in the third two-year period.
 Such companies must also provide training to locals.
-(What is regarded as "high-tech" for this purpose will require definition.)
+(What is regarded as “high-tech” for this purpose will require definition.)

 - Foreign investors will be able to lease land from the government or from authorized private owners for a period of 50 years, with two 10-year extensions also being possible.
 This is also as expected.
 In underdeveloped and remote areas, the Commission may, with the consent of the Union Government, allow a longer period.

 » any that would adversely affect public health or the environment or that would involve bringing hazardous or toxic waste material into Myanmar;

 » the use or production of hazardous chemicals;

 » service and manufacturing activities reserved for Myanmar nationals under foreign investment rules (Rules) to be promulgated within 90 days of the date of the new law (2 November 2012);